-In general, a U.S. Holder that owns ADSs will be treated as the owner of the underlying Class A ordinary shares represented by those ADSs for U.S. federal income tax purposes.
-Accordingly, no gain or loss will be recognized if a U.S. Holder exchanges ADSs for the underlying Class A ordinary shares represented by those ADSs.
+In general, a U.S. Holder that owns ADSs will be treated as the owner of the underlying Class A Ordinary Shares represented by those ADSs for U.S. federal income tax purposes.
+Accordingly, no gain or loss will be recognized if a U.S. Holder exchanges ADSs for the underlying Class A Ordinary Shares represented by those ADSs.

-U.S. Holders should consult their tax advisers concerning the U.S. federal, state, local and non-U.S. tax consequences of owning and disposing of ADSs or Class A ordinary shares in their particular circumstances.
+This discussion does not address any U.S. federal taxes (such as estate or gift taxes) other than income taxes, nor does it address any state, local or non-U.S. tax considerations.
+U.S. Holders should consult their tax advisers concerning the U.S. federal, state, local and non-U.S. tax consequences of owning and disposing of ADSs or Class A Ordinary Shares in their particular circumstances.